mailgurudev/serverless-lab/README.md

 1. Go to Policies Page in IAM Console
 2. Create Policy with below properties
    * Policy Editor - JSON
-   * Paste the below code for sutom policy - Custom policy with permission to DynamoDB and CloudWatch Logs.
+   * Paste the below code for custom policy - Custom policy with permission to DynamoDB and CloudWatch Logs.
 This custom policy has the permissions that  the function needs to write data to DynamoDB and upload logs.
    * Policy Name - custompolicy

 ```json